Rajeshsharma-123/phonebook/README.md

-This is phonebook management system project.
+This is phonebook management system project using file handling concept.